laccore/feldman/doc/manual.markdown

 >		Identity Columns: Site, Hole, Core, Core Type/Tool, Section indicating the source of the measurement(s)
 >		[Depth Column]: total depth of the measurement(s) of the core section, in meters (m).
 Depths
->		in the specified column will be used to determine whether a measurement is within a splice interval.
+>		in the specified column will be compared to depths in the Splice Interval Table to determine
+>		whether a measurement is within a given splice interval.

 The Depth Column is selected in the Splice Measurement Data dialog, and can have any name in the input file.
 The only requirement is that the Depth Column must contain only numeric values.
 If any alphabetic characters